szhou0202/semantic_uncertainty/README.md

+# CPSC 4710 Instructions

+Please follow the below instructions for environment setup.
+You do not need to set up wandb or OpenAI.

+Once you have set up the environment, please download deberta-v2-xlarge-mnli from Hugging face and store the files in a directory called "deberta" at the same level as this README file.

+Finally, `cd semantic_uncertainty_no_wandb_local_deberta`, and do `python compute_uncertainty_measures.py`, then `python analyze_results.py --wandb_runids [INSERT ANYTHING]`.
+Go to notebooks/example_evaluation.ipynb, change the filepath in `restore_file()`, and run the notebook to display results from that run!

-# Detecting Hallucinations in Large Language Models Using Semantic Entropy
+## Detecting Hallucinations in Large Language Models Using Semantic Entropy

 This repository contains the code necessary to reproduce the short-phrase and sentence-length experiments of the Nature submission 'Detecting Hallucinations in Large Language Models Using Semantic Entropy'.